Browse by Medical Category

 Subsidized parking is available to house officers in the hospital's parking garages.
-There is no stipend for this.

 Many of the residents in Massachusetts General Hospital’s Surgical Residency Program continue their education and training after graduation with additional fellowships and residencies.View a list of recent alumni and their postgraduate positions

 For more information on alumni relations, visit the Mass General Surgical Society.